INDICATION AND IMPORTANT SAFETY INFORMATION FOR CYRAMZA® (ramucirumab)

-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA, the incidence of all Grade proteinuria ranged from 3-20%.
-Grade>3 proteinuria [including 4 patients with nephrotic syndrome]incidence ranged from <1-3%.
+In 2137 patients with various cancers treated with CYRAMZA, the incidence of all Grade proteinuria ranged from 3-34%.
+Grade ≥3 proteinuria (including 4 patients with nephrotic syndrome) incidence ranged from <1-3%.

-Monitor proteinuria by urine dipstick and/or urinary protein creatinine ratio.
-If the result of the urine dipstick is 2+ or greater, perform a 24-hour urine collection for protein measurement.
-Withhold CYRAMZA for urine protein levels that are 2or more grams over 24 hours.
-Reinitiate CYRAMZA at a reduced dose once the urine protein level returns to less than 2grams over 24 hours.
+Monitor for proteinuria.
+Withhold CYRAMZA for urine protein levels that are 2 or more grams over 24 hours.
+Reinitiate CYRAMZA at a reduced dose once the urine protein level returns to less than 2 grams over 24 hours.
 Permanently discontinue CYRAMZA for urine protein levels greater than 3 grams over 24 hours or in the setting of nephrotic syndrome.

-Across five clinical studies in 1916 patients with various cancers treated with CYRAMZA, the incidence of Grade 1-2hypothyroidism ranged from <1-3%; there were no reports of Grade 3-5 hypothyroidism.
+In 2137 patients with various cancers treated with CYRAMZA, the incidence of Grade 1-2 hypothyroidism ranged from <1-3%; there were no reports of Grade 3-5 hypothyroidism.
 Monitor thyroid function during treatment with CYRAMZA.

-Based on its mechanism of action, CYRAMZA can cause fetal harm when administered to pregnant women.
-Animal models link angiogenesis, VEGF and VEGFR2to critical aspects of female reproduction, embryo-fetal development, and postnatal development.
+CYRAMZA can cause fetal harm when administered to pregnant women.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with CYRAMZA and for 3 months after the last dose.

-The most common serious adverse reactions in patients who received CYRAMZA with paclitaxel were neutropenia (3.7%)and febrile neutropenia (2.4%); 19% of patients who received CYRAMZA with paclitaxel received granulocyte colony-stimulating factors.
+The most common serious adverse reactions with CYRAMZA with paclitaxel were neutropenia (3.7%) and febrile neutropenia (2.4%); 19% of patients who received CYRAMZA with paclitaxel received granulocyte colony-stimulating factors.